nextcloud-snap/nextcloud-snap/README.md

 #### Nextcloud Prettylink configuration

+Before enabling this feature, please first set the correct `overwrite.cli.url` and `htaccess.RewriteBase` in Nextcloud by following [this doc](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html#pretty-urls)

-If desired the snap can remove the index.php from the URL:
+Afterwards, if desired the snap can remove the index.php from the URL:

     $ sudo snap set nextcloud nextcloud.prettylink=true